 Nowadays, the terms privacy and confidentiality are often used interchangeably.
 However, they have different meanings.

 While confidential data is also private, the opposite doesn’t apply.
 Privacy refers to individuals and confidentiality refers to data.

 Privacy is freedom from public intrusion into one’s personal matters – a fundamental human right.
 On the other hand, confidentiality refers to keeping personal information and data secret and not disclosing them to any third parties.

-How can businesses protect data and confidentiality?
+How can businesses protect data confidentiality?

 Paper documents can easily be stolen, lost, or misused.
-Hence, the implementation of a digital document management tool is a great way to protect data confidentiality and ensure a higher level of document security.
+Hence, the implementation of a digital document management system is a great way to protect data confidentiality and ensure a higher level of document security.
 On top of that, businesses should create data deletion policies which deal with the safe disposal of documents and data.

 Nevertheless, the best and safest way to protect data confidentiality is encryption.
 Simply put, encryption is a process that uses an algorithm to encode a document or data.
 The receiver of the document then needs to use a key to decode the message.